In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 Interpersonal Relationships/ Interactions

-One of the most common causes of problems in a team is due to interpersonal relationships or the interactions between the members.
+One of the most common causes of problems for team members is due to interpersonal relations or the interactions between the members.

 It can be said that this aspect is also a factor in the problems found in other aspects of this model.

-For a team to be effective, the members should build trust and respect.
+For a team to be effective, every team member should build trust and respect.

 There should always be open communication among them wherein everyone listens and gives constructive feedback to better understand each other and resolve conflict.